femperei2603/Machine-Learning/README.md

 Conclusion: The SGD Regressor best fitted the model and after the conclusion we demonstrated how the predicted values are close to the actual values.

+## Classification on Bank Loan Dataset.
+Steps:
+1) Using the Kaggle Bank Loan Dataset we imputed 5% NaN values to replicate real life datasets.
+2) We processed the data by getting rid of the NaN values using mean, median and mode imputation.
+3) Once the dataset was ready, It was split into feature and target datasets and again into train and test datasets.
+4) Min-Max scaler was used for this dataset because of its skewed nature.
+5) The following regression techniques were used to determine which technique works for the dataset the best:
+  a)
+  b)
+  c)
+  d)
+  e)
+  f)
+  g)
+  h)
+  i)
+  j)
+  k)

+Conclusion: The SGD Regressor best fitted the model and after the conclusion we demonstrated how the predicted values are close to the actual values.